Currently listening to: 「DietCoke」- TORIENA

 I guess I've been feeling down on my work recently.
 Not being on Instagram or the like helps a lot with the problem of comparing myself to others (I'm not perfect.), but also leaves me without that burning feeling of inspiration and community when I find someone's work I really enjoy.
 I would love to find a local community of like-minded photographers, but due to my current living situation, that's been off the table for awhile now.
 Hard to find any chatty people in the first place, much less those with niche hobbies.

 Time is moving too quickly now.
 Trying to divide the hours and minutes among all of the people I've met over the years is tough, especially when most of the time, I would love nothing more than a lazy morning to myself.
 Pour over coffee and an omelette.
 Feels like splitting hairs, trying to find the balance of how much time I can spend 'on' and how much time I need to recharge.
 Really, leaving here is sort of like a restart though - coming back from a long vacation of sorts.
-Maybe the dark clouds that have hung over me for much of my time in the inaka will part upon returning to the States.
-I guess I shouldn't count on it.

 I'm supposed to tag along eel fishing with a few fishermen friends late-late tonight and take photos, but the rainy season has other plans.
 Absolutely torrential.
 We'll see if it comes through.
 I've been reading a lot about eels and their bizarre lifecycle recently, and I'm excited to see one up close.